Möngke Khan: Religious policy

 Ambassadors from the Latin Empire and the Empire of Nicaea came to the Mongol court to negotiate terms with Möngke Khan as well.
 In 1252 King Hethum I of Lesser Armenia began his journey to Mongolia.
 He brought many sumptuous presents and met with Möngke at Karakorum.
 He had an audience with Möngke on 13 September 1254, advised the Khagan on Christian matters in Western Asia, and obtained from Möngke documents guaranteeing the inviolability of his person and his kingdom.
 As per Armenian documents, Hethum asked the Khagan and his officials to convert to Christianity.
 In reply, Möngke explained that he wished his subjects to truly worship the Messiah, but he could not force them to change their religion.
 Möngke also informed Hethum that he was preparing to mount an attack on Baghdad and that he would remit Jerusalem to the Christians if they collaborated with him.
 Hethum strongly encouraged other Crusaders to follow his example and submit to Mongol overlordship, but he persuaded only his son-in-law Bohemond VI, ruler of the Principality of Antioch and County of Tripoli, who offered his own submission sometime in the 1250s.
 The armies of the Armenian Kingdom of Cilicia and Bohemond VI would assist Möngke's army in the West soon.

+Muslim rulers also presented their submission to Möngke in Karakorum, such as the Ayyubid ruler of Mayyafariqin Al-Kamil Muhammad, who went in person in 1253 and encountered there other Muslim rulers from Mosul (envoys of Badr al'Din Lu'lu') and Mardin (Artuqids) offering their submission.

 Shamans played an important role in the court and sometimes influenced the war preparation.